Court strikes Trump EPA rule for full-year 15% ethanol sales

 Ethanol supporters contend that using more of the corn-based renewable fuel is better for the environment and helps meet federal climate change goals.

 Three judges on the U.S. Circuit Court of Appeals for the District of Columbia issued Friday’s decision.
-They said it’s clear from federal law that Congress balanced “wide-ranging economic, energy-security and geopolitical implications” and that the wording of the law “reflects a compromise, not simply a desire to maximize ethanol production at all costs.”
+They said it’s clear from federal law that Congress balanced “wide-ranging economic, energy-security, and geopolitical implications” and that the wording of the law “reflects a compromise, not simply a desire to maximize ethanol production at all costs.”
 They concluded Congress did not intend to allow ethanol blends higher than 10% to be widely sold year-round.
 They said the EPA overstepped its authority.

 The American Fuel & Petrochemical Manufacturers, the trade group for the petroleum industry that challenged the EPA decision, said the court simply followed government’s interpretation of the law in effect for 30 years.